I went to the Black Tie and Boots Texas State Society Inaugural Ball in January 2017. Here’s what happened:

 I thought about the words of a speaker earlier in the night.

-“I know Black Tie & Boots isn’t partisan, but can you just imagine how sick the other side feels right now?”
+“I know the Texas State Society Black Tie and Boots isn’t partisan, but can you just imagine how sick the other side feels right now?”
 The crowd cheered in response.

 That was me.